unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_mu.md

 m = fit(UnfoldModel,Dict(Any=>(f,times)),evts,data_epochs);
 nothing #hide
 ```
-Which (will soon) allow for fitting multiple events at the same time
+A syntax which allows for fitting multiple events at the same time (by replacing Any with e.g. `:fixation =>...` it will fit that model specifically to the fixation event type)

 We can inspect the object
 ```@example Main